jwondrusch/speech-gdg-leadership/sections/001-intro/PITCHME.md

 ---

-# Thank You
+## Thank You

 Note:
 - Thanks to GDG Organizers for being open to the talk.
-- Thanks to everyone who came out to a non-technical talk.
+- Thanks to everyone who came out to a non-technical talk and for listening

 ---

 # My Leadership Journey

 ---?image=assets/img/books.jpg&size=cover